 A. Selling a home can be a difficult and trying experience.
 Repairs, upgrades, open-houses, interrupted meals, signs, drive-bys and inspections are all part of a traditional home sale.
-The teardowns.com marketplace along with its partners understands the market for "land valued" property and knows how to extract the maximum price for your property. without the inconveniences normally associated with selling.
-Remember, listings are sold "as is" without the normal inconveniences normally associated with selling, our listing period is short and our commissions are low.
-Through our buyer networks, reduced fees and privacy-protected sales process, our satisfied clients enjoy the hassle-free comforts and assurances associated with knowing that they are maximizing the sales price of what possibly is their most valuable asset, their real estate.
+The teardowns.com marketplace along with its partners understands the market for "land valued" property and knows how to extract the maximum price for your property without the inconveniences normally associated with selling.
+Remember, listings are sold "as is" without the normal inconveniences normally associated with selling, our listing period is short and our fees are fair given the uniqueness of the property type's transaction characteristics.
+Through our buyer network, reduced fees and privacy-protected sales process, our satisfied clients enjoy the hassle-free comforts and assurances associated with knowing that they are maximizing the sales price of what possibly is their most valuable asset, their real estate.